 In common with many charitable organizations, Canadian Aviation Historical Society derives revenue from donations, memberships and miscellaneous fundraising sources, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Canadian Aviation Historical Society and we were not able to determine whether any adjustments might be necessary to donations, memberships and miscellaneous revenue, excess of revenue over expenditures, current assets and net assets.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Canadian Aviation Historical Society and we were not able to determine whether any adjustments might be necessary to donations, memberships and miscellaneous revenue, excess of revenue over expenditures and cash flows from operations for the years ended December 31, 2020 and 2019, and current assets and net assets as at January 1 and December 31 for both 2020 and 2019 years.
+Our audit opinion on the financial statements for the year ended December 31, 2019 was modified accordingly because of the possible effects of the scope limitation